RazorFlow/docs/src/content/js/guide/components/kpigroup/kpi_group_basic.md

 ### Setting KPI Caption color

-In order to set the caption color for a specific KPI, you can use the `setKPICaptionColor`.
+In order to set the caption color for a specific KPI, you can use the {{ linkApi('js', 'MultiKPIComponent', 'setKPICaptionColor') }}.
 This method takes two parameters:

 * The `id` of the KPI.
 * The `color` for KPI caption.